jsszhh/Google_Certificate_Capstone/Data-Cleaning-in-MSSQL.md

 # Cleaning my Data in SQL

-First, I import the dataset I want to use (found at https://www.kaggle.com/datasets/aljarah/xAPI-Edu-Data) into Microsoft SQL Server Management Studio (MSSQL).

 I save all my work under a database called "JACK_CAPSTONE", saved on my machine.
+I open the database in Microsoft SQL Server Management Studio (MSSQL).

+First, I import the dataset I want to use (found at https://www.kaggle.com/datasets/aljarah/xAPI-Edu-Data), so now it is stored in MSSQL as [dbo].[xAPI-Edu-Data].
+This is what will be used to refer to this dataset (i.e., table) throughout the entire querying process.

 ## Step 0 - Making a primary key